dwiddo/average-minimum-distance/README.md

 ## Reading .cifs <a name="Readingcifs"></a>

 The core use of this package is AMD and PDD calculations.
 They take a periodic set described by a unit cell and motif.
 While these can be passed manually, if you have a .cif file then ```amd.CifReader``` can read it and extract the cell and motif which can be easily passed to the invariant calculators.
 To read .cifs either ase or ccdc is required, ase is default and recommended.
-Using ccdc requires a valid license but allows you to use the optional parameter ```heaviest_component``` which attempts to remove solvents from your structure.
+Using ccdc requires a valid license but allows you to use the optional parameter ```heaviest_component``` which attempts to remove solvents from your structures.

 All readers return ```PeriodicSet``` objects, which have attributes ```motif```, ```cell``` and ```name```.
 They also have a dictionary ```.tags``` which can store additional information, e.g. invariants, atomic types or density.